ivnl/ttp-projects/README.md

-# A collection of projects from TTP Queens Residency
+Projects from TTP QC Residency

 #jukebox:
 a jukebox for playing music without the default <audio> controls

+#omdb:
+a demonstration of the omdb API call